KernelTuner/kernel_launcher/docs/examples/wisdom.rst

    :lines: 25-26
    :lineno-start: 25

-The following two lines of code set global configuration for the application.
+The following two lines of code set the global configuration for the application.

 The function ``set_global_wisdom_directory`` sets the directory where Kernel Launcher will search for wisdom files associated with a compiled kernel.
 In this example, the directory ``wisdom/`` is set as the wisdom directory, and Kernel Launcher will search for the file ``wisdom/vector_add_float.wisdom`` since ``vector_add_float`` is the tuning key.

-The function ``set_global_capture_directory`` sets the directory where Kernel Launcher will store resulting files when capturing a kernel launch.
+The function ``set_global_capture_directory`` sets the directory where Kernel Launcher will store the resulting files when capturing a kernel launch.

 .. literalinclude:: wisdom.cpp
    :lines: 28-30